OUR GOVERNANCE

 The overarching role of the Committee is to:

-• Assist the Board to oversee the quality, safety and sufficiency of blood products and related services as well as the safety of donors, blood recipients and employees; and
+• Assist the Board to oversee the quality, safety and sufficiency of blood products and related services as well as the safety of donor recipients of transfused blood products and employees

-Specifically excluded from the role of the Committee is the occupational health and safety of employees, as this is included in the role of the Governance, Social and Ethics Committee.
+Specifically excluded from the role of the Committee is the occupational health and safety of employees.
+Health matters are included in the role of the HR & REMCO.
+GSEC receives a report on the safety aspects.

 • Faith Burn